 The Company's cash and cash equivalents are held through large Canadian financial institutions.
 The Company has a corporate policy of investing its available cash in Canadian government instruments and certificates of deposit or other direct obligations of major Canadian banks, unless otherwise specifically approved by the Board.
-As at December 31, 2016 and 2015, the Company does not have any cash equivalents.
+As at March 31, 2017 and December 31, 2016, the Company did not have any cash equivalents.